paramraghavan/123ofaws/serverless/buildspec_yml.md

 # How to use paramter-store and npx serverless config credentials
 To incorporate AWS Parameter Store and the npx serverless config credentials command in your buildspec.yml for a serverless application, you need to make sure your build process has the necessary permissions and steps to access these services.
-Here's an updated buildspec.yml sample:
+Here's an  buildspec.yml sample:
 ```yaml
 version: 0.2